pythonph/meetup-starter-kit/README.md

 - [ ] **Agenda**

    If you're just starting your meetup group and don't have talk topics and speakers in mind yet, it's totally fine to organize a "meet and greet" first.
 A Python meetup group would be very much like any hobby meetup group where people meet and hangout for a common interest (e.g board games, lan parties etc.) except we talk about Python and related tech.

+- [ ] **Snacks**

+    For the attendees.
+This one's optional.
+Don't overthink it; simple snacks are fine!

+- [ ] **Internet**

+For demos and workshops that use APIs or packages that need to be installed online.
+This one's optional as well but it's great to have it.

 That's it!
 Good luck!